Free Kitchen Hacks eBook

 Add your all-purpose flour, dark brown sugar, baking powder, and salt to the bowl and whisk to combine.
 Pre-whisking your dry ingredients will just ensure you don’t end up with any lumps in your batter.

-Next, add your wet ingredients to the whisked together dry ingredients.
-Add the egg, vanilla extract, and buttermilk mixture and whisk again until smooth.
+Next, add the egg, vanilla extract, and buttermilk mixture and whisk again until smooth.

 Adding brown sugar to dry ingredients,